geraldmaboshe/geraldmaboshe/README.md

 ## 🌟 Featured Open Source Projects

-Here are some of my favorite projects that I’ve worked on:
+Here are some Open source projects that I’ve worked on:

 ### [Unkey](https://www.unkey.com/)
 - **Description**: A brief description of what this project does and its purpose.